SDK Usage

 Getting Started

-Import the SDK:
+Import and initialize the SDK:

 import pandas as pd